riggalls/RAG-MCP-Vector-20250926/README.md

 This will:
 1. Load the text snippets
-2. Generate embeddings
-3. Store them in ChromaDB
+2. Build a TF-IDF vector index
-4. Run through demo queries
+3. Run through demo queries
-5. Enter interactive mode for your own questions
+4. Enter interactive mode for your own questions

 ### Example Queries